duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

-We an use observable objects to send notifications [implementation in 3 languages](http://www.diatomenterprises.com/observer-pattern-in-3-languages-ruby-c-and-elixir/) It could look like [action as a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming)) antipattern but if we explicitly add than is it fine.
+We an use observable objects to send notifications [implementation in 3 languages](http://www.diatomenterprises.com/observer-pattern-in-3-languages-ruby-c-and-elixir/) It could looks like [action as a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming)) antipattern but if we explicitly add than is it fine.